-Trauma manifests itself into a false self to minimize the abuse by conforming to our abuser’s vision of who they need us to be.
+Trauma manifests itself into a false self to minimize abuse by conforming to our abuser’s vision of whom they need us to be to feel loved.
 The false self is made up of layers of protection to keep us from feeling the shame and humiliation we endured.
 We portray a false image of ourselves to the world, in need of receiving the positive mirroring faces we need to experience as a child.
 We use external validation in an attempt to heal our emotional wounds.

 Authenticity becomes the process of peeling away the layers of defenses, exposing ourselves to ourselves by confronting the false self.
 Abandoning the family system and the role we played in that system.
 We challenge the beliefs we adapted to survive.
 We call ourselves out when we are not genuine.
 We look at the patterns we have developed to get our needs met by others and ween ourselves off the external validation and numbing out.